front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 ```

 * `format`: must be one of the keys available in your `presets` configuration or `original` to request the image without any transformation
 * `bgColor` (optional): must have one of the values in the array `bgColors` of your preset.
-If you don't set it, it will be the the `defaultBgColor`
+If you don't set it, it will be the `defaultBgColor`
 * `cover` (optional): crops the image so that both dimensions are covered, making parts of the image hidden if necessary.
-If this option is not set, the image will fit in the dimensions without hidding any of its content.
+If this option is not set, the image will fit in the dimensions without hiding any of its content.
 The space left in your image will be filled with the `bgColor` attribute.

 ### `<Image>` component